maiahalle/DS105-Project/README.md

 **Samad:**

-# NOTES TO INCLUDE: [delete later]
-##

 # THINGS TO DO : [delete later]
-## MAKE SURE TWEET AND TWITTER AND API AND ID IS CAPITALIZED, grammar, fix code format, make spaces between sections, organize the files better
+## grammar,  organize the files better